Msafe PSB 300

 longhorn strongbox lsb1014

 The Longhorn Strongbox LSB1014 is the first keyed locking safe I’ve looked at that I can endorse.
 My reasons for endorsing the safe are as follows: 1) The safe is made with adequate steel.
 2) It has big enough bolts to offer real resistance to forced entry.
 3) There is no convenient tool that would allow one to jiggle or rake open the lock in a matter of seconds.
 4) The safe is built in a way that allows one to swap out the lock.
-The safe also looks great, like a furnishing rather than a gadget in one’s home.
+For more on how to retrofit this safe, please watch "Retrofitting a Rhino Metals Longhorn Strongbox."

 This safe was examined on April 2, 2020.